The Third Largest In Europe

 The exhibits are free to visit and offer a glimpse into the

-- turbulent history of the Hungarian National Assembly,
+- Turbulent history of the Hungarian National Assembly, the

 Learn more about the Parliament Museum and Exhibitions in the Visitor Center.